chmitch/AIAdjacent/Student/01-Setup.md

 ## Alternate Hackflow

-In the Azure integrated CLI, run the following series of commands to create and restore the AdventureWorksDW.
-The series of steps has placeholders for things like Resource Group and Server Name.
+In the Azure CLI, run the following series of commands to create and restore the AdventureWorksDW.  <em>Note:  we intentionally chose the Azure CLI because it's integrated into the Azure portal, and therefore requires no installation to use.</em>  The series of steps has placeholders for things like Resource Group and Server Name.
 It's important to replace the same values in each location.
 Also, we've preset the admin login and password in these scripts, but feel free to override them and use different values if you like.
 The items that cannot be changed are the storage key and storage uri.

 1. Create a new resource group:
     ```